gabe-kai/Arcadium/docs/wiki-ui-implementation-guide.md

 - This guide assumes React, but can be adapted for other frameworks
 - Tiptap is the specified editor (design doc requirement)
 - Focus on MVP first, then enhance with additional features

+## Phase 8 Implementation Summary

+Phase 8: Page Metadata Editor has been completed with comprehensive test coverage.
+See `client/PHASE_8_SUMMARY.md` for detailed implementation notes.

+**Key Achievements**:
+- ✅ Complete metadata editing form with all fields
+- ✅ Real-time slug validation with debouncing
+- ✅ Parent page search with debouncing
+- ✅ Auto-slug generation from title
+- ✅ 86+ new test cases
+- ✅ Full integration with EditPage component
+- ✅ Comprehensive error handling and edge cases